rtrlib/handbook/docs/_sources/usage.txt

     rtr_mgr_free(conf);
     free(groups[0].sockets);

 Complete RTRlib Example
 =======================

-The code listing :ref:`lst-full-example` shows a fully functional RPKI validator using the RTRlib.
+The code in :numref:`lst-full-example` shows a fully functional RPKI validator using the RTRlib.
 It includes all parts explained in the previous section, and shows how to setup multiple RPKI cache server connections using either TCP or SSH transport sockets.
 For the latter, you need to compile the RTRlib with